aanrran/Modern-Robotics-Capstone-Project/README.md

-# Modern Robotics Capstone - KUKA youBot
+# Modern Robotics Capstone Project - KUKA youBot

 In this capstone project, I wrote software that plans a trajectory for the end-effector of the youBot mobile manipulator (a mobile base with four mecanum wheels and a 5R robot arm), performs odometry as the chassis moves, and performs feedback control to drive the youBot to pick up a block at a specified location, carry it to a desired location, and put it down.
 For more details, please visit [the Modern Robotics wiki](http://hades.mech.northwestern.edu/index.php/Mobile_Manipulation_Capstone).